ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The KDC replies to the Client with a 2.01 (Created) response, using Content-Format "application/ace+cbor".

 The payload of the 2.01 response is a CBOR map.
 If the access token contains a role that requires the Client to send its own public key to the KDC when joining the group, the CBOR map MUST include the parameter 'kdcchallenge' defined in {{kdcchallenge}}, specifying a dedicated challenge N_S generated by the KDC.
 The Client uses this challenge to prove possession of its own private key (see the 'client_cred_verify' parameter in {{key-distr}}).
-Note that the payload format of the response deviates from the one defined in the ACE framework (see Section 5.10.1 of {{I-D.ietf-ace-oauth-authz}}), which has no payload.
+Note that the payload format of the response deviates from the one defined in the ACE framework (see {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}), which has no payload.

 The KDC MUST store the 'kdcchallenge' value associated to the Client at least until it receives a join request from it (see {{ssec-key-distribution-exchange}}), to be able to verify that the Client possesses its own private key.
 The same challenge MAY be reused several times by the Client, to generate a new proof of possession, e.g. in case of update of the public key, or to join a different group with a different signing key, so it is RECOMMENDED that the KDC keeps storing the 'kdcchallenge' after the first join is processed as well.
 If the KDC has already discarded the 'kdcchallenge', that will trigger an error response with a newly generated 'kdcchallenge' that the Client can use to restart the join process, as specified in {{ssec-key-distribution-exchange}}.